RamiAwar/ConsoleLogbook/README.md

 ## Description

 This program uses Peewee ORM to create and manage a local SQLite database using Python.
 The program allows logging timestamped entries, viewing them at a later date, and deleting them when needed.

+## Acknowledgements

+This programs depends on ```appdirs.py``` which was created by ActiveState Software Inc. for locating the most suitable data storage locations across different platforms.
+Source: https://github.com/ActiveState/appdirs/